saiqulhaq/saiqulhaq/_drafts/importing-huge-mysql-database.md

 ## Backup Option Essentials
 The `--single-transaction --routines --triggers` arguments for mysqldump provide a comprehensive and consistent backup of your database.
 The `--single-transaction` option creates a consistent snapshot of InnoDB tables without locking them, making it suitable for hot backups of frequently updated databases [1](https://stackoverflow.com/questions/41683158/mysqldump-single-transaction-option) [2](https://mysqldump.guru/mysqldump-single-transaction-flag.html).
 This is particularly advantageous for large databases that cannot afford downtime, but it only works with transactional engines like InnoDB [3](https://upback.cloud/blog/mysqldump-database-backup-guide) [4](https://simplebackups.com/blog/the-complete-mysqldump-guide-with-examples/).
 Meanwhile, `--routines` ensures that stored procedures and functions are included in the dump [5](https://dba.stackexchange.com/questions/87100/what-are-the-optimal-mysqldump-settings), and `--triggers` includes table triggers in the backup [5](https://dba.stackexchange.com/questions/87100/what-are-the-optimal-mysqldump-settings).
 Additionally, using the `--extended-insert` argument can significantly reduce the size of the dump file and speed up the restore process by combining multiple rows into a single INSERT statement.

-These options are ideal when a complete backup of database structure and data is required, especially for InnoDB tables with complex logic stored in routines and triggers.
+These options are ideal when a complete database structure and data backup are required, especially for InnoDB tables with complex logic stored in routines and triggers.
 However, avoid using `--single-transaction` for non-transactional engines like MyISAM, as it does not offer consistency benefits [2](https://mysqldump.guru/mysqldump-single-transaction-flag.html) [4](https://simplebackups.com/blog/the-complete-mysqldump-guide-with-examples/).
 For very large databases, consider combining `--single-transaction` with `--quick` to optimize memory usage during the dump process [2](https://mysqldump.guru/mysqldump-single-transaction-flag.html).

 ---